Embracing Design

 Creativity is everywhere in various guises, but it’s sometimes hard for us to see.

 But that’s not what creativity is.
 Most five year olds can’t draw accurately, but they will share incredibly creative stories.
-Education might not be classed as a creative industry, but teachers are surely among some of the most creative professionals you could meet.
-And people who hesitate to call themselves quick-thinkers can often be the ones who find unique and beautiful ways to make you feel safe, valued and heard.
+Education might not be classed as a creative industry, but sit in on a class or two and you’ll realise that teachers are surely among some of the most creative professionals you could meet.
+And people who hesitate to call themselves ‘quick-thinkers’ can often be the ones who find unique and beautiful ways to make you feel safe, valued and heard.

-Creativity is everywhere in various guises, but it’s sometimes hard for us to see.
-Perhaps it’s knocked out of us by the education system?
-Or not given enough appreciation in the workplace?
-Whatever the reason, we often resist the label of creativity, and deny ourselves possibilities and opportunities that creativity can bring.
+Creativity is everywhere in various guises, but it’s sometimes hard for us to see or appreciate.
+So we often resist the label of creativity and deny ourselves the possibilities and opportunities that creativity can bring.

-One of my favourite books about creativity is titled just that – Creative Confidence – written by the founder of IDEO and Stanford d.
+One of my favourite books about creativity is Creative Confidence, by the founder of IDEO and Stanford d.
 School, David Kelly.
 He wrote:

 Kelly reiterates the point that creativity isn’t something magical and elusive reserved only for ‘creative people’.